 Because the Museum values and cultivates experiences, creativity, and relationships, you can count on us to continue to bring you great art with great experiences for everyone – wherever you may be.

 Now more than ever, we need creativity and connection.
 CMA values the role artists play in society to imagine, question, connect, and explore.
-Join us online over the next few weeks as we experiment with new ways of virtually gathering, cultivating creativity and play, and building community resilience and connection together.
+Join us online as we experiment with new ways of virtually gathering, cultivating creativity and play, and building community resilience and connection together.

 Get creative in the kitchen with peach cocktails, a special recipe for Spring Berry Pie, Summer Ribs and more from CMA Executive Chef Laura Richmond.
 Watch and read on the blog.

 CMA is here for you wherever you are.
-We are committed to sparking curiosity, inciting empathy, creating connection, inspiring hope, and reminding all of us of our shared humanity through art and culture.
 Scroll through this selection of videos to design your own walk with art experience.
 Our popular Curator and Wednesdays @ 2 talks are added regularly.

 Conduct your next Zoom meeting or Happy Hour from inside a Monet painting and other works of art with these free downloadable Zoom backgrounds from Columbus Museum of Art’s permanent collection.